(Photo by Flickr user Something Ferdinand, used under a Creative Commons license)

 The alerts are created through a mix of people and tech, as a team of analysts monitors public data sources and uses proprietary technology.

 In a Medium post, CEO Andrew Frame wrote that the company decided to expand after advisor and investor Ben Jealous approached the company.
-Jealous, a former Democratic candidate for mayor in Baltimore, tweeted support for the expansion, sharing anecdotes from New York that the app helped lead to suspect info about a child abduction, and missing persons.
+Jealous, a former Democratic candidate candidate for governor in Maryland, tweeted support for the expansion, sharing anecdotes from New York that the app helped lead to suspect info about a child abduction, and missing persons.
 In Baltimore, crime also plays a role.

 “Like everyone who lives and works in Baltimore, I would like to be safer.
 And I would like to have more tools to help make our city safer,” he said in the tweet.